Carbenoid

-This complex reacts with an alkene to form a cyclopropane just as a carbene would do.
+This complex reacts with an alkene to form a cyclopropane just as a carbene would do, but in a much more controlled manner and without ever forming CH_{2}.
+In contrast, the free carbene CH_{2} (methylene) can be generated by dediazotization of diazomethane by heat or photolysis, and it performs cyclopropanation.
+However, it also engages in C–H insertion and X–H insertion reactions in an indiscriminate manner, usually leading to low yields of the desired cyclopropanation product.

 Carbenoids appear as intermediates in many other reactions.
 In one system a carbenoid chloroalkyllithium reagent is prepared in situ from a sulfoxide and t-BuLi which reacts the boronic ester to give an ate complex.
 The ate complex undergoes a 1,2-metallate rearrangement to give the homologated product, which is then further oxidised to a secondary alcohol.

 The enantiopurity of the chiral sulfoxide is preserved in the ultimate product after oxidation of the boronic ester to the alcohol indicating that a true carbene was never involved in the sequence.